 Share ownership has been reported as declining from 43% in 2010 to 38% in 2012 on the heels of the European Sovereign Debt crisis.
 This statistic includes both direct share ownership and indirect share ownership.
 The latter reflecting stocks that are owned through funds management (ie superannuation).

-There’s no doubting that Australians are finding the financial state of the economy is much tougher than during the booming period pre-Global Financial Crisis (2007/08), and this is effecting investor sentiment despite such a strong gain in stock values.
+There’s no doubting that Australians are finding the financial state of the economy is much tougher than during the booming period pre-Global Financial Crisis (2007/08).
+And this is affecting investor sentiment despite such a strong gain in stock values.

-Reality is, that it is the long-term investors who have held their shares through the Bear markets, who are benefiting from this exceptional market rise.
-They’re not buying shares, but holding their existing portfolio, which is merely in recovery.
+The reality is, that it is the long-term investors who have held their shares through the Bear markets.
+Who is benefiting from this exceptional market rise.
+They’re not buying shares.
+But holding their existing portfolio, which is merely in recovery.
 They’re no better off than they were 3 years ago even though the stock market has recently pushed into new long-term highs.

 Can the ASX sustain this phenomenal rise?

 Based on an expected GDP growth rate for 2013 of 3.0%, as noted by the International Monetary Fund (IMF) in their World Economic Outlook (WEO) released in April 2013.
 A stock market increase of more than 22% is a low probability of being sustainable.
 A 3.0% GDP growth rate would be considered an ‘average’ increase, whereas a stock market rise of 22% is more than double the average.

 For this reason, our expectations are for the stock market to experience a retracement through the middle of the year as investors lock in gains made through the first half of the year.
 The “Sell in May & Go Away” scenario might actually come true.
 But we expect this to trigger more so in June and possibly be accentuated in July as investors sell stock in the new financial year.

 Is now the time to be buying shares?